Eazy vs PowerPoint Copilot: A Content-First Editor vs the Corporate Standard in 2026

 Your organization standardizes on PowerPoint and requires .pptx files for internal workflows.
 You need deep integration with SharePoint, Teams, and the Microsoft ecosystem.
 You already pay for Microsoft 365 and want AI assistance within the tool you know.

-Bottom line: PowerPoint is unmatched for organizations that require .pptx-native workflows.
+Bottom line: PowerPoint is unmatched for organizations that require .pptx-native workflows and deep Microsoft integration.
 But Copilot's AI output still needs significant manual polish — independent reviews cite 15-30 minutes of reformatting per slide.
-Eazy produces presentation-ready slides that export cleanly to PPTX.
-If you can work outside the Microsoft ecosystem, Eazy delivers better results with less effort.
+Eazy keeps a document as the source of truth: you write first, design when ready, and refine by talking to it, then export cleanly to PPTX.
+If you can work outside the Microsoft ecosystem, Eazy delivers a smoother path from idea to finished deck.

 Feature Comparison